FCC Accuses Stealthy Startup of Launching Rogue Satellites - Slashdot

 but on the other hand... there is LOADS of people outside the us to and we all have money!

+They'll get a subsidiary here to sell it through.
+Problem solved.
+Also companies can buy stuff from foreign companies.

 Too small to be tracked?
-(Score:2)
+(Score:3)

 I thought space radar was capable of keeping track of things as small as flecks of paint.
 How can any satellite be too small for it?